 ROB FLOURNOY

-PERSONAL – Flo grew up in the middle of nowhere Oregon but now lives with his wife, Jaci, and daughters, Sofia (5 almost 6) and Brooke (2), in Rocklin, California.
+PERSONAL – Flo grew up in the middle of nowhere Oregon but now lives with his wife, Jaci, and daughters, Sofia (7) and Brooke (4), in Rocklin, California.
 For his day job he works as a fireman in Santa Clara, Ca, which means he works two days a week then gets to come home for the rest of it – I want to fire my guidance counselor each time I hear this.
 Rob picked up golf many years ago while still in college but claims to rarely play the game anymore – not enough time, he claims – even with the two day a week job.
 I think he secretly hits up the driving range each morning before the kids wake up.
 He thinks about penis more than the average man and is happy to let you know that through text on a Sunday afternoon.
 He’s a great guy with a big heart who’s always got something funny and perfectly inappropriate ready to roll off his tongue.
 Flo is a great guy for this tournament and we are lucky to have him.

 TIE TO THE MONTEMAR – The Montemar found Flo at the Santa Clara Fire Academy.
 More accurately, Simon found Flo at the Santa Clara Fire Academy.
 Both men had recently been hired for their dream jobs and were on day two of their training, both lonesome, both needing a friend.
 They were watching an instructional video when – in true Flo fashion – Rob whispered something to the man sitting next to him… A man he’d never met… A man named Simon Gober.
 “What do you think his tongue tastes like?”